Zakinoorani28/Zakinoorani28/README.md

 - 👋 Hi, I’m @Zakinoorani28
+- I’m a "FRONT-END DEVELOPER"
 - 👀 I’m interested in Web and Mobile App Development
-- 🌱 I’m currently learning HTML, CSS.
+- 🌱 I’m currently learning HTML5, CSS3 and JavaScript.
 - 💞️ I’m looking to collaborate on Several Project
 - 📫 How to reach me (through my Number +923201294154)